rola93/altBotUY/docs/technical-readme.md

 ## V1.1
 [master] Those changes are not in production yet.
 A database is first needed to make it robust enough.
  *  Usage of alt_text is now checked for both: followers and friends.
-Friends are reply publicly while for followers a DM is sent if possible, other wise a public tweet inviting them to DM the bot
+Friends are reply publicly while for followers a DM is sent if possible, otherwise a public tweet inviting them to DM the bot
  * Current version add timestamp to log file
- * Messages are are now defined in `bot_messages.py` module, and include a link to a tutorial on how to add alt_text to images.
+ * Messages are now defined in `bot_messages.py` module, and include a link to a tutorial on how to add alt_text to images.

  ## V1.2